madetech/learn/core-skills/web-application-development-with-react/README.md

 - What a React component is
 - What are props within a component
 - What is state within a component
-- What children are within a component
+- What `props.children` refers to
 - How React allows you to respond to user events
 - One approach to styling react components
-- The component lifecyle
+- What causes a component to rerender?
+- Describe a lifecycle method that you can hook into and perform actions on
 - An approach to managing Application state

 ### Fox